 This tour is one of our Self-Guided Walking Adventures, rated easy to moderate, with an average of 3-8 miles per day.
-There are daily ascents and descents of up to 1,200 feet.
 Options are available on some days, including a 13-mile option on Day 2.
 It is also possible to travel with your luggage to your next accommodation on any given day (included in the price of the tour).
 The terrain is sometimes gentle but also includes sustained ascents and descents on most days.
 Walks are on well-maintained trails combining wide paths, some of which are paved, with single-track packed dirt or grassy tracks, with roots, gravel, and loose stones at times.
 The trails above tree line may feel more challenging than the terrain suggests because they are exposed to the elements.
 The walking routes are through woodlands or framed by heather, and offer dramatic views of typical Highland scenery.

 Your Scotland: The Scottish Highlands & Cairngorms National Park tour begins.
-Travel from Inverness to Aberlour.
 Optional walk: Aberlour to Linn of Ruthrie (Linn Falls) loop walk